nicholas-ongom/nicholas-ongom/README.md

-## Hi there, this is Nick 👋
+## Hi there 👋
+I am Nick.
 I am an educator, mentor and aspiring data scientist with domain experience in sustainable and international development.
 In the past years I have developed skills in data wrangling, modeling, predictive analysis and reporting.

-- [Conducting exploratory data analysis (R and Python)]
+- Conducting exploratory data analysis (R and Python)
-- [Data wrangling and visualization (R and Python)]
+- Data wrangling and visualization (R and Python)
-- [Data modeling and Interpretation using H2O autoML in R]
+- Data modeling and Interpretation using H2O autoML in R
-- [Creating recommendation algorithm for the organization]
+- Creating recommendation algorithm for the organization

 <!--
 **nicholas-ongom/nicholas-ongom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.